You can be sitting in a room full of people and still feel completely alone.

 You laugh.
 You nod.
 You participate.

-But inside, there’s a quiet weight no one sees.
+But inside, there is a quiet weight no one sees.

 And that creates emotional separation.